underdogg-forks/cleanninja/docs/clients.rst

 Sort the clients table via any of the following data columns: Client, Contact, Email, Date Created, Last Login, or Balance.
 To sort, click on the tab of your choice.
 A small arrow will appear.
 If the arrow is pointing up, data is sorted from lowest to highest value.
 If the arrow is pointing down, data is sorted from highest to lowest value.
 Click to change the arrow direction.
 (If you click on the Client, Contact or Email arrow, the data will be displayed in alphabetical or reverse alphabetical order.)

 Filter the clients list by completing the Filter field, situated at the top right of the page, to the left of the gray Credits button.
 Clients can be filtered according to the client name, contact person name, or elements of the client name or contact person name.
-Here’s an example: Let’s filter the table for a client named “Joe Smith” of “Best Ninja” company.
+Here’s an example: Let’s filter the table for a client named “Joe Smith” of “Best Ninja” plan.
 You can type “best ninja”, or “best” or “ninja”, or even “bes”, or “nin”, or “ja”, or “Joe”, “Smith”, “Jo” “oe”, “th” or any other grouping of letters in the client name or contact person name.
 The filter function will automatically locate and present all the relevant entries.
 This function makes it easy to find clients with even minimal input of information.

 ..
 Tip: Need to search for a specific client in your Clients list?
 Start typing the first letters of the client's name and the filter will automatically present the relevant listings.